ReallyEasyCart/responsive-snippets/responsive-flex-width-nav/README.md

 ## Using the Responsive Flex Width Nav

+1. Make sure that the nav is spaced correctly before applying this CSS for browsers that don't support flex
-1. All you need to do is either copy the CSS into the site.css.twig file, or import it using: `{% import "path/to/file" %}`
+2. All you need to do is either copy the CSS into the site.css.twig file, or include it using: `{% include "path/to/file" %}`